 Our students rotate through our more than thirty practicum sites, located in the Louisville Metro area and Southern Indiana, every eight to sixteen weeks.
 By the time they graduate, students will have experienced the rigors and responsibilities of the profession in a hands-on experience within the context of several different facilities with populations of various ages and communication and swallowing challenges.

-All students begin their practicum experience with a placement within the local public school system.
-Each student is supervised by a licensed, certified and experienced speech-language pathologist who introduces the student to both diagnostic and therapeutic services.
+All students begin their practicum experience with an introductory placement within the local public school system.
+Each student is supervised by a licensed, certified and experienced public school speech-language pathologist who introduces the student to both diagnostic and therapeutic services.
 The caseload varies across ages, pre-K through high school, and disabilities, mild through profound.
 Graduate clinicians encounter children and adolescents with phonological, fluency, voice and language disorders.
-This program is staffed by doctoral level faculty at the university who coordinate placements and serve as liaisons between the university and the public schools to ensure student success during the initial clinical experience.
+This program is coordinated by doctoral level faculty at the university who serve as liaisons between the university and the public schools to ensure student success during the initial clinical experience.

 Some of our practicum sites are maintained by, or have departmental faculty on their staff.
 In other sites however, practicing speech-language pathologists have agreed to mentor our students in the role of clinical supervisors.